docVed/Recipies/source/docs/sweet/LemonTart.md

 6. Cook for approximately 30 minutes in preheated oven.
 Check curd has been set by wobbling it, it should have a stiff jelly consistency.

+## Alternate Preserving method

+To set the curd by itself so it keeps longer.
+Pour unheated curd into jars, add to a deep pot and submerge with water, raise to boiling for 10 minutes, then turn off the heat and let cool down in the water for around 20 minutes before removing.

 ## Citrus Drizzle Sauce

 This sauce can be used as a drizzle on tarts, but also can be diluted with mineral water as a cordial.